serbancicortas/serbancicortas.github.io/_pages/about.md

 ## Talks

-* ”Singularities and Cosmic Censorship, from vacuum to matter” Workshop, Fields Institute, upcoming talk, May 2026
+* ”Singularities and Cosmic Censorship, from vacuum to matter” Workshop, Fields Institute, May 2026

 * Hyperbolic and Dispersive PDE seminar, Rutgers University, March 2026